tirhomin/queue/README.md

 stopping webpages from loading, etc).
 It is a trivial change to disable rq scheduling, you would simply comment out lines 59-61 of `vproc.py` and then uncomment line 62.
 That would be it, aside from commenting out the import at the top of the file, then RQ would no longer be required.

+To run, you would simply `python3 qweb.py` and then navigate to http://localhost:8080